-Development will not be supported unless it protects, enhances and/or restores habitat biodiversity.
+Development will be supported where it protects, enhances and/or restores habitat biodiversity.

-Development proposals where necessary will be expected to demonstrate that they:
+Development proposals where appropriate will be expected to demonstrate that they:

-- a) Will not lead to a net loss of biodiversity by means of an approved ecological assessment (see Policy NNE6) of existing site features and development impacts. - b) Protect or enhance biodiversity assets and secure their long-term management and maintenance. - c) Avoid negative impacts on existing biodiversity.
+- a) Assesse the impact on biodiversity by means of an approved ecological assessment (see Policy NNE7) of existing site features and development impacts. - b) Protect or enhance biodiversity assets and secure their long-term management and maintenance. - c) Minimise impacts on biodiversity and where possible secure a net gain.

-A "mitigation hierarchy"-based approach must be followed to ensure the activities do not have unnecessary impacts on the environment.
+Where a development will have a negative impact on a biodiversity asset, mitigation will be sought in a "mitigation hierarchy" based approach as set out in CS.6 of the Core Strategy, which must be followed to ensure the activities do not have unnecessary impacts on the environment.

-Development will only be supported in areas where Notable Bird Species or other rare or vulnerable wildlife or plant species are present as long as it can be demonstrated that it does not affect the conservation status of such species.
+Where Notable Bird Species or other rare or vulnerable wildlife or plant species are present the proposal should demonstrate that it does not adversely affect the conservation status of such species.